tshea113/budget-board/README.md

 You will need to create a `compose.override.yml` file with some necessary configuration information.
 You can use `compose.override.example` as a template.

-> [!NOTE]
-> Many of the environment variables set in the override file are used during the build.
-> You will need to re-build and deploy the container for changes to take effect.

 Here are some of the configuration options for the different containers: